Custom House station: Heavy rail station

-Following the Railway Grouping of 1923 Custom House station became part of the London & North Eastern Railway.
+Following the Railway Grouping of 1923 Custom House station became part of the London and North Eastern Railway.
 During the Second World War the station was bombed in the London Blitz on 7 September 1940.
 The Gallions and Beckton branches were also heavily bombed and the passenger service was withdrawn at this time.

 Following nationalisation in 1948 Custom House became part of British Railways (Eastern Region).
 Passenger numbers fell during the 1950s and 1960s as the docks declined and car ownership grew.
 Eventually the service was reduced to a shuttle between Stratford (Low Level) platforms and North Woolwich generally operated by two car DMUs.
 In 1969 the station building was demolished and replaced by a shelter.

 In 1978 it was announced a new Crosstown Linkline service would be operated linking North Woolwich, Custom House and Stratford to Camden Road and this commenced on 14 May 1979.
 The line was electrified by British Rail and from 13 May 1985 the Crosstown Linkline diesel service was replaced with electric through running from Richmond to North Woolwich, which replaced the Richmond–Broad Street service.

 In 1986 the line became part of Network SouthEast.
 Following privatisation of the railways in 1994 the track through Custom House became the responsibility of Railtrack whilst train operations became the part of North London Railways (part of National Express) on 3 March 1997.
 This company was re-branded as Silverlink in September of that year.
 In 2002 following financial difficulties at Railtrack, Network Rail took over responsibility for the operation of the infrastructure around the station.

 The original Custom House station was closed on Saturday 9 December 2006 along with Silvertown and North Woolwich.
 The area was by now well served by the Docklands Light Railway and this was also due to take over the track bed of the old ECTJR up to Stratford railway station.